Dani3lSun/apex-plugin-analytics/README.md

 ## Changelog

+#### 1.0.4 - Added optional background image to login page (can be configured in app settings) / Created a native APEX plugin for amcharts world map region / Some dashboard enhancements

 #### 1.0.3 - Added world map region to dashboard page

 #### 1.0.2 - Changed dashboard chart refresh to a debouncing mechanism (much less round trips to DB and better performance)